ibm-cloud-docs/databases-for-redis/ha-dr.md

 {{site.data.keyword.databases-for-redis}} replication is designed for high availability, not strict durability.
 A failover is automatically triggered if the primary becomes unreachable, promoting the replica to leader.
 Because replication is asynchronous, some committed writes may be lost during this process.
 This replication lag defines the Recovery Point Objective (RPO) of {{site.data.keyword.databases-for-redis}} deployments.

-To reduce data loss risk, {{site.data.keyword.databases-for-redis}} supports persistence mechanisms like [RDB snapshots and AOF(Append Only File)](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence.html){: .external} , which write data to disk independently of the replication process.
+To reduce data loss risk, {{site.data.keyword.databases-for-redis}} supports persistence mechanisms like [RDB snapshots and AOF(Append Only File)](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/){: .external}, which write data to disk independently of the replication process.
 These should be configured carefully based on workload requirements.

 Asynchronous replication in {{site.data.keyword.databases-for-redis}} ensures fast performance but does not eliminate the possibility of data loss during failover events.
 It is recommended for workloads where speed and availability outweigh strict data consistency.
 {: .note}